Galactic Archaeology with Gaia: The early Milky Way

 The properties of the Kraken/Koala group of GCs are difficult to reconcile with the accretion of a single galaxy.
 These clusters have a wide range of eccentricities $0.2<e<0.8$ and an unusually broad spread of metallicity $-2.1<$[Fe/H]$<-0.5$.
 Overall, these GCs are rather similar to the rest of the in-situ clusters in \citet{Massari2019}, which come in two flavours: disc and bulge.
 If, for example, the bulge boundary used was slightly larger than 3.5 kpc, many of the low-energy clusters would be included.
 Indeed, as pointed out by \citet{Callingham2022}, there is a large degree of overlap between low-energy (Kraken/Koala) GCs and the in-situ population.
 The quality of the age and metallicity measurements is not sufficient to make an unambiguous classification of these GCs either.
 Only 12 out of 24 have ages and of these, half have the ages of the oldest GC in the Milky Way.
 The other 6 are contemporaneous with the GS/E clusters (for example, in both groups, the youngest GC are $\sim10$ Gyr old).
 Finally, it is also unclear if the Milky Way's disc could withstand the combined force from two massive accretion events around $1.5<z<2$.

 Could instead a Kraken-like merger take place earlier in the history of the Galaxy, before its disc comes into existence? \citet{Horta2021} find chemo-dynamical evidence for such a primeval event in the central portion of the Milky Way using data from APOGEE and \gaia.
+Importantly, this work (unlike others which are limited to the solar neighourhood) investigates the nature of halo stars within 5 kpc from the Galactic centre, and thus, presumbably, in the vicinity where the majority of the mass from proto-Galaxy populations reside.
 Selecting stars with low [Al/Fe], indicative of the accreted population, they identify a gap in the total energy distribution, which separates the GS/E debris with high total energies from the more tightly bound, low-energy structure they dub `IGS'.
 They also give a name to the progenitor of the IGS --- Heracles. \citet{Horta2021} demonstrate that the properties of the IGS are clearly distinct from those of the GS/E both in the chemical abundance space and in orbital space (although, as later demonstrated by \citealt{Lane2022}, the energy gap used for the IGS identification may instead be the imprint of the APOGEE selection function).
 However, differences between the IGS and the in-situ stars are somewhat less clear. \citet{Horta2021} show that at low metallicity and early epochs, the Milky Way in-situ chemical track passes through the region of low [Al/Fe], thus overlapping with the IGS selection.
 They conclude that the in-situ ``bulge'' population can have chemical properties identical to those of the IGS.